Stochastic1017/Predicting-Life-Expectancy/Predicting_Life_Expectancy.md

     ##  Pop.Dens       GDP Fert.Rate       CO2 Urban.Pop  Diabetes      Infl
     ##  1.200707  6.384505  3.458967  5.642539  2.424800  1.265287  1.175767

-As we can see that only two predictors have a Variance Inflation Factor (VIF) \> 5, i.e., Log GDP Per Capita and Log CO2.
+As we can see that two predictors have a Variance Inflation Factor (VIF) \> 5, i.e., Log GDP Per Capita and Log CO2.
 This suggests that there is a multi-collinearity issue between those two predictors.